czbiohub-sf/iohub/docs/source/api/mm_converter.rst

 Convert TIFF to OME-Zarr
 ========================

+.. currentmodule:: iohub.convert

-There is also a CLI command for conversion.
+.. note:: There is also a CLI command for conversion.
    Consult ``iohub convert --help`` for documentation.

-.. currentmodule:: iohub.convert

 .. autoclass:: TIFFConverter
    :members: